University of Montana Style Guide

 denote See connote, denote entry.

 departments, offices, programs, schools Capitalize only the official names; lowercase names when you shorten or invert them: The University of Montana School of Journalism, UM's journalism school, the School of Law, the law school.
-For up-to-date listings, consult the white section of the current UM Campus Directory or call the office/department.
+The Department of English will host a lecture later this week.
+The English department will host a lecture later this week.

 dialogue Use only as a noun, never as a verb.